guan4015/Deep-Learning-Methods-in-Predicting-the-Movements-of-Stock-Prices./README.md

 ### News Fetching

 The next step is to fetch the stock news.
 This process is done by creating the link to Reuters.
 For all the companies recorded in the "tickerList.csv" file, we fetch the news corresponding to each ticker symbol up to N days.
 If there is no news in the current date, we just skip it.
 It then creates a another .csv file to record the news title and news contents as well as the class given by Reuters.
 At present, there are only two classes: "top story" and "normal".
 Basically, we only focus on the top news in building the prediction models.
-The retrieval of the news can be done in the following .py file
+The retrieval of the news can be done in the following .py file.

-Say what the step will be

 ```
 fetch_news.py